On the number and size of Markov equivalence classes of random directed acyclic graphs: Counting the number of of a uniformly sampled

 \begin{proof}[Proof of Theorem \ref{thm:Moments} using Proposition \ref{pro:NonCollider}] Note that $|M(G)| \leq n!$ holds $\P_n$-almost surely.
 Since for $t=m!$ with $m \in \N$ large enough, we have the claimed bound on the tail of $|M(G)|$ follows from Proposition \ref{pro:NonCollider}. \end{proof}

 In the remainder, our goal is to show Proposition \ref{pro:NonCollider}.
 We achieve this in four steps.
-First, we consider the tower decomposition and bound the probability that we see a non-collider edge, which reaches a site with a large label.
+First, we consider the tower decomposition and bound the probability that we see a non-collider edge, which reaches a site with a large label, recalling the labeling $\ell$ defined before Proposition \ref{pro:RefinedMECcounting}.
 We then identify bad vertices, which have undesirable connection properties, and show that with sufficiently large probability, their number is not too large.
 In a next step, we bound the total number of bad sites which are connected by non-collider edges to some good site.
-In a last step, we combine the above estimates with Proposition \ref{pro:RefinedMECcounting} to conclude.
+In a last step, we combine the above estimates to conclude.